janbodnar/Python-Skolenie/stdlib/datetime/README.md

 Overall, ISO 8601 promotes clear and unambiguous communication of dates and times across
 different cultures and computer systems.

+The `datetime` module does not support all ISO formats, but the most commonly used ISO 8601 format is
+supported.
+To use a specific ISO format that is not supported by Python’s datetime, we need to use a
+custom formatting or a third-party library.

 ## basic format

 ```python